evashek/Movie-Trailer-Website/README.md

 Fresh Tomatoes is a website that displays my favorite movies and their trailers.
 Project 1 for Udacity's Full Stack Web Developer nanodegree.
 Written using Python, HTML, and Javascript.

 ## Getting Started
-First, make sure that Python is already installed by typing the following in the terminal:
+The website was written using Python version 2.7 so keep in mind that there may be discrepancies when using Python 3.
+First, make sure that Python is already installed.
+You can check this by typing the following in the terminal:
 ```
 $ python
 ```